Skip to content

 #Hero Mini Maker: Lightweight Steam Builder

 Hero Mini Maker is a $4.99 Steam app that takes a different approach.
 Predefined part combinations with quick swaps, more like a character creator in an RPG video game than a free-form sculpt tool.
-Build time per mini averaged under 4 minutes in our test.
+Build time per mini is very fast because the choices are constrained.

 The output STL files are decent for kitchen-table D&D but lack the fine detail of Foundry or HeroForge prints.
 For VTT players who only need a clear silhouette on the digital table, Hero Mini Maker is a fast way to get something usable.
 It won’t replace your nicer minis for the rare boss fight, but it gets the job done at $5 once.